Guide, Reviewed 14 May 2026

 Course intensity varies.
 The shortest options are five to seven days of six to eight hours of driving per day, ending in a test on the final day.
 Longer formats spread the same total hours across two to four weeks at a more sustainable pace.
 Some include theory test prep in addition to practical, others assume you have already passed your theory.

 Costs are in the £900 to £2,000 range depending on length, area, instructor experience, whether you live near a major city, and whether the test fee is bundled.
 London and the south east are more expensive.
 Wales and the north tend to be cheaper.
+The cost calculator tool lets you plug in region, lesson hours and number of attempts so you can compare an intensive against the weekly-lesson total.

-#The marketing claim vs the data
+The marketing claim vs the data

 Intensive course providers usually quote pass rates of 70 to 80 percent.
 Sometimes higher.
 The DVSA national average for category B tests is around 48 percent.
 So on the face of it, intensives look like a smarter route to a licence.